keerthanamurugaiyan/Interview-notes/common.md

 **4. What is Api?**

    An API **(Application Programming Interface)** is a set of rules that allows different software applications to communicate with each other, enabling them to request and exchange data.
 It's like a bridge that connects different systems, allowing them to work together.

+**5. What is Toasts ?**

+Key Characteristics of Toasts:

+Non-intrusive:Toasts do not block the user interface and automatically disappear after a short time.

+Customizable :You can style and position toasts as needed, including adding headers,body content, and different visual styles.

+Auto-dismissal: They can be set to disappear automatically after a set time or can be dismissed by the user.

+ Example: success and error.